-It's not enough knowing what vapour barriers are, you also need to know how they should be installed and thankfull the principle is very simple.
+It's not enough knowing what vapour barriers are, you also need to know how they should be installed and thankfully the principle is very simple.

 Some rigid foam insulation sheets have an aluminium foil layer bonded to them which is a vapour barrier.
 However you’ll still need to make sure joints and edges are well sealed.
-Foil tape which are readily available on line or at your local suppliers is very good for sealing joints in the insulation but it doesn’t stick to timber very well.
+Foil tape which is readily available on-line or at your local suppliers is great for sealing joints in the insulation, but it doesn’t stick to timber very well.

 The principle is actually the same with timber frame houses however they will also have a second form of barrier installed.

-The vapour barrier is fitted on the warm side of the insulation (the inside in the UK) then on the outside of the timber frame there will be a moisture barrier which stops any moisture that may penetrate from the outside of the wall getting through to the timber and insulation.
+The vapour barrier is fitted on the warm side of the insulation (the inside in the UK) then on the outside of the timber frame there will be a moisture barrier which stops any moisture that may penetrate from the outside of the wall getting through to the timber frame (where it could cause rot) and the insulation.

-This moisture barrier allows any water vapour that may get past the inner vapour barrier to pass through it but will stop any moisture trying to go the opposite way (i.e from the outside in).
+This moisture barrier allows any water vapour that may get past the inner vapour barrier to pass through it on its way to the outside environment but will stop any moisture trying to go the opposite way (i.e from the outside in).

 Now that you know the answer to the question "what are vapour barriers?" you’ll know that adding insulation to the inner or outer surface of you main external walls will mean that you'll likely need to install a vapour barrier of some sort.